leosiqueira/HPC_setup_dask_jobqueue/hpc_v2.rst

     *The above creates a* ``./condarc`` *in your home directory with this setting the first time you run it.*

-At this point before creating your first environment we can add the *conda-forge* channel with repositories of *conda* recipes with,
+At this point, before creating your first environment we can add the *conda-forge* channel that contains repositories of *conda* recipes with,

     ::